DavidVujic/python-hiccup/README.md

 The output will be a string: `<div>Hello world!</div>`

-Using Hiccup opens up to adding HTML in a programmatic way.
+With Hiccup, you can create HTML in a programmatic style.
 To render HTML like:
 ``` html
 <ul>